conor-deegan/benching-pq/README.md

 | SHA2-256s | 64 (1.9x ECDSA) | 29792 (465.5x ECDSA) |
 | SHA2-256f | 64 (1.9x ECDSA) | 49856 (779.0x ECDSA) |

+### Summary

+- ML-DSA balances a more moderate increase in public-key size and signature size compared to ECDSA.
+- SLH-DSA keeps public keys nice and small but at the cost of very large signatures (10–50 KB).

+Choice will largely depend on the application and constraints.

 ## Running the Size Comparison

 To run the size comparison: